privacyidea/privacyidea/deploy/README.md

-This file contains config information for building packages for different deployment strategies.
+This directory contains config information for building packages for different deployment strategies.

 debian